velgueta/velgueta/README.md

--  Hi, I’m Verónica Elgueta, I studied physics in the past, these next years I'll be working in geo scientists questions.
+-  Hi, I’m Verónica Gaete-Elgueta
--  I’m interested in studying and understanding earthquakes and volcanic eruptions
+-  I’m interested in studying and understanding earthquakes and volcanic eruptions using Distributed Acoustic Sensing (DAS)
-- If you want to contact me you can send a message by github.
+- If you want to contact me, you can send a message through github.

 <!---
 velgueta/velgueta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.